North Korea launches suspected ICBM in first such test since 2017

 North Korea has fired a suspected intercontinental ballistic missile (ICBM) towards the sea off its east coast, South Korea and Japan’s militaries said, in what would be the first such test of the isolated state’s largest missiles in nearly five years.

 South Korea’s Joint Chiefs of Staff said on Thursday it detected the launch of an “unidentified projectile” from North Korea.
-It said the launch was assumed to be a long-range missile, possibly an ICBM fired on a “lofted” trajectory, Yonhap news agency reported.
+It said the launch was assumed to be a long-range missile, possibly an ICBM fired on a “lofted” trajectory.
+It added in a statement that “our military jointly fired missiles from ground, sea, air,” from 16:25 (7:25 GMT) in response to North Korea’s action.

-South Korea’s Ministry of Defense did not immediately confirm whether the test involved an ICBM, which has not been test-fired at full range since 2017.

 Japan’s government also said the launch could be a ballistic missile.